mr-coder-raj/RhythmX-Personal-webmusic-player_HTML-CSS-JS/README.md

 - 🔁 Loop and shuffle options
 - 🎧 Display current song info and progress
 - 🎨 Responsive and modern UI
+- 📂 Uses a JSON file to load songs dynamically
+- 🔒 `.htaccess` file for folder access control (if deployed on Apache server)

 ## 🛠 Tech Stack